paulmsmith/govuk-designsystem-flow-diagram-miro/README.md

 ![The frame to copy from](frame-example.png)

-4. Highlight and copy the flow components
+4. Select all the flow components (CMD/CTRL + A)
-5. Press CMD/CTRL + C
+5. Copy them to your clipboard (Press CMD/CTRL + C)
 6. Switch back to your Miro in the other window or tab
-7. Paste the components into your board
+7. Paste the components into your board (CMD/CTRL + V)
 8. Done!

 ## Example usage